tarvainentero/crypto-js/README.md

 # crypto-js

-JavaScript library of crypto standards.
+Fork of JavaScript library of crypto standards with added RIPEMD128 support.
+RIPEMD128 algorithm taken from https://github.com/tomyun/crypto-js/issues/2.

+Note: Changes are only done to master branch

 ## Node.js (Install)